foodieindianmom/blog/_posts/2020-06-08-soya-matar-curry.md

 title:  "Soya Chunks Curry | Soya Nuggets Curry | Soya Matar Curry"
 short_title:  "Soya Chunks Curry"
 slug: soya_chunks_curry
+description: "Soya Matar Curry is a delicious and healthy vegan gravy dish that is prepared by using  Soya nuggets,  green peas and various other spices.
+The creaminess in gravy  of Soya matar Curry is because of the dry fruits that are used in this gravy.
+Use of dry fruits and fresh cream while preparing  gravy/ Rasa makes this dish more rich and flavourful.
+"
 author: Parul
 tags: soya chunks curry recipes soya nuggets curry soya matar curry restaurant style curries indian food indian cuisine lunch dinner foodyindianmom soya chunks green peas masala gravy recipes
 date:   2020-06-08 11:05:23 +0530